 Our policy of hiring speakers and recruiting volunteers is purely on a merit basis and we fully comply with the Equality Act 2010 (United Kingdom).
 We are aware that this covers us legally but not ethically and we are starting with this statement of recognition that more needs to be done.

-We intend to alter the conference format to include additional sessions to provide a wider platform and more opportunity for different individuals to participate.
-We intend to come up with several scholar opportunities and need to discuss the details on how to correctly offer these, so people have an opportunity to attend or participate in our conference that otherwise could not.
+We intend to alter the conference format to include additional sessions to provide a wider platform and more opportunity for a diverse range of individuals to participate.
+We have consulted with representatives from several marginalised communities and have produced the Empower Pass.
+A safe way for people of marginalised communities to gain access to our conference where they previously could not, starting in 2024.
 As a small conference each year we are successful and we are able to increase our diversity even more.

 Currently we will ask a person’s preferred pronouns and will use gender neutral language until this information is obtained.
-We have professional closed captions, in hex colour FCbE11 for visual impaired, on all recordings.
+We have professional closed captions on all recordings.
 We record all main talks for the conference, so they can be captioned on live showings and so we can release them early and leave them up for 4 years to allow different opportunities to watch and learn.

 We Welcome any comments and suggestions to help with accessibility, equality and diversity and inclusion.
 For more in depth discussions we would start with finding a method of communication that is safe for both parties to discuss matters openly and without fear of persecution or misunderstanding.